 Foseco, a manufacturing company in the foundry industry, creates and distributes an array of design and engineering products.
 In the past, the company’s extravagant growth resulted in the creation of a string of factories in which asbestos-containing products were used on a daily basis.

 If you or a loved one have been diagnosed with mesothelioma, asbestosis, and asbestos-related lung cancer, you may be eligible for substantial compensation.
 There is currently over $30 billion in asbestos trust funds, set up for those who are victims to asbestos-related diseases.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 Free Financial Compensation Packet